kfryfogl/Cliff-Climbing-Co./README.md

 # Cliff-Climbing-Co.
-Website for teh Cliff Climbing Co.
+Website for the Cliff Climbing Co.
 FoCo project for GrC 377